New York enacts gun-control law, first since Newtown attack

 NEW YORK (Reuters) - New York Governor Andrew Cuomo on Tuesday signed into law one of the nation’s toughest gun-control measures and the first to be enacted since the mass shooting last month at an elementary school in neighboring Connecticut.

-The bill passed the Democratic-led Assembly on Tuesday afternoon, a day after sprinting through the Republican-majority Senate.
-State lawmakers have been in session for just a matter of days.
+The bill passed the Democratic-led Assembly on Tuesday afternoon, a day after sweeping through the Republican-majority Senate.

-New York’s legislation comes just a day before President Barack Obama is expected to propose a national assault weapons ban and improved background checks as part of a sweeping package of initiatives to curb gun violence in the wake of the Sandy Hook Elementary School massacre.

-Twenty 6- and 7-year-old schoolchildren and six educators were killed in the December 14 attack, when a man burst into their school in Newtown, about 70 miles northeast of New York City, and opened fire with a semi-automatic weapon.
+The measure also mandates a life sentence without parole for anyone who murders a first responder.
+Just two weeks after the massacre in Connecticut, an arsonist gunman ambushed and killed two firefighters responding to a fire he had set near Rochester.

+At a signing ceremony in Albany, Cuomo said provisions of the bill, such as limiting gun clips to seven rounds and mental health screening for weapons purchases, were essential to making New Yorkers safer.

-“People who are mentally ill should not have access to guns, that’s common sense,” Cuomo said at a signing ceremony in Albany.
+“People who are mentally ill should not have access to guns, that’s common sense,” Cuomo said.
 “That’s probably the hallmark of this bill, coming up with a system that allows for mental-health screens.”

-The measure limits magazine capacity to no more than seven cartridges - the current limit is 10 cartridges - and requires a statewide re-registration of all handguns and grandfathered assault weapons.

 “Seven bullets in a gun, why?
 Because the high-capacity magazines that give you the capacity to kill a large number of human beings in a very short period of time is nonsensical to a civil society,” Cuomo said.

-Police have said the gunman in Newtown, 20-year-old Adam Lanza, carried numerous high-capacity magazines and that he changed gun clips several times, allowing him to unleash at least 150 rounds in his 10-minute assault.
+Police have said the gunman in Newtown, 20-year-old Adam Lanza, carried numerous high-capacity magazines and that he changed gun clips several times, allowing him to unleash at least 150 rounds in his 10-minute assault on the elementary school.
+Some victims were shot as many as 11 times.

-Gun rights advocates lashed out at Cuomo and New York’s law, decrying the speed at which the legislation moved through the statehouse.
+Gun rights advocates lashed out at Cuomo and New York’s law, decrying the speed at which the legislation moved through New York’s statehouse.
+The state’s lawmakers have been back at work for less than a week.

 “The National Rifle Association and our New York members are outraged at the draconian gun control bill that was rushed through the process late Monday evening,” the NRA, the nation’s most powerful gun rights lobby group, said in a statement.